We are a team of highly qualified, passionate and hands-on engineers, business developers and managers

 Dorine PoelhekkeBusiness Developer

 Dorine graduated at SimGas in February 2014 as Master student Strategic Product Design at the TU Delft.
 She has a strong, personal and professional interest in addressing the fundamental needs of people and their environment in developing and emerging markets from a strategic perspective.
-Dorine is tackling strategic and financial issues, supports business activities in East Africa and is leading a pilot in India.
+Dorine is tackling strategic and financial issues, marketing and PR, and supports business activities in East Africa.

 What’s up with the kite?